datacarpentry/python-socialsci/episodes/02-basics.md

 This can be a cause of confusion. `range(5)` above does indeed have 5 values, but rather than being 1,2,3,4,5 which you might naturally think, they are in fact 0,1,2,3,4.
 The range starts at 0 and  stops one before the value of the single parameter we specified.

-If you want different sequences, then you can modify the behaviour of the `range()` function by using additional parameters.
+If you want different sequences, then you can modify the behavior of the `range()` function by using additional parameters.

 ~~~
 list6 = list(range(1, 9))